Back to: Australia's welfare snapshots

 direct carer: Welfare employee directly involved in providing or managing care of clients.

 disability: Umbrella term for impairments, activity limitations and participation restrictions, all of which can interact with a person’s health condition(s) and environmental and/or individual factors to hinder their full and effective participation in society on an equitable basis with others.
-There are varying degrees of disability – from having no impairment or limitation to a complete loss of functioning.
-It can be associated with genetic disorders, illnesses, accidents, ageing, injuries or a combination of these factors.
-See also core activity limitation and severe or profound core activity limitation.
+There are varying degrees of disability – from experiencing limitation in core activities and/or restrictions in schooling or employment, to having no specific limitations or restrictions.
+Disability can be associated with genetic disorders, illnesses, accidents, ageing, injuries, or a combination of these factors.
+See also core activity limitation, severe or profound core activity limitation and mild or moderate core activity limitation.

 dischargee: Full-time prisoner aged at least 18 who expects to be released from prison within the next 4 weeks.